Charitable Activities

 Grants made through the Charities Committee which manages the Company’s Charitable Fund

 Charitable giving and the relief of suffering have always been at the heart of livery companies and the CLSC has been no different.
-Before becoming a Livery Company in 1944 the members regularly supported worthy causes.
-However, on obtaining its grant of Livery a more formal process was established with new members being encouraged to contribute to the “Poor Box” on admission.
+On obtaining its grant of Livery in 1944 a formal process was established with new members being encouraged to contribute to the “Poor Box” on admission.
 The present Charitable Fund was constituted as a charity under a Trust Deed in 1965.
-It has a capital base of over £800,000 and it makes awards each year totalling over £40,000.
-The fund relies on the charitable donation of members to be able to give these grants.
+The fund relies on the charitable donation of members to be able to give these grants and it makes awards each year totalling over £40,000.
+The annual membership fee does not go to the Charitable Fund.

 The objects of the Charitable Fund are wide enough to permit donations for any charitable purposes, but the Court of the Company agreed guidelines in October 2007 which give precedence to organisations which have charitable purposes with a legal or City of London connection.